PortSwigger/extension-portal/README.md

 ### Responding to Feedback

 If feedback is provided that requires changes to your extension, the issue will be closed.
-Once you have implemented the required feedback, please reopen the issue ticket to have your extension reviewed again.
+Once you have implemented the required feedback, you can reopen the issue ticket to have your extension reviewed again.

+**To reopen your issue:** Simply comment `/reopen` on the closed issue.
+As the original issue creator, this will automatically reopen your submission for review.

 ## Questions or Issues?